 USF Master’s in Asia Pacific Studies (MAPS) welcomed poet, essayist, and visual artist Shin Yu Pai and MAPS faculty member, Chinese literature scholar and translator, and poet Andrea Lingfenfelter, to participate in the Sept.
 29 online forum “Asia Pacific Expressions: The Power of Poetry and Translation.”
 The event was held to celebrate the launch of the poets’ recent literary works.

-After meeting in 2008 at a Chinese poetry contest at Simmons College in Boston, Pai and Lingfenfelter reunited for this conference orchestrated by MAPS Director of Administration Brian Dempster.
+After meeting in 2008 at a Chinese poetry conference at Simmons College in Boston, Pai and Lingfenfelter reunited for this conference orchestrated by MAPS Director of Administration Brian Dempster.

 “Their pairing was natural.
 Each writer/translator provides a window into our understanding of the Asia-Pacific,” said Dempster in an email to the Foghorn.
 “While Andrea offers us a lens into the Asia-Pacific through her translations, Shin Yu Pai’s poetry offers a nuanced, multidimensional portrait of the Asia-Pacific American experience.”